mwgeurts/systematic_error/README.md

 ## Usage and Documentation

-Please see the [wiki](../../wiki) for basic usage and other documentation on using the TomoTherapy FMEA Tool.
+Please see the [wiki](../../wiki) for basic usage and other documentation on using the TomoTherapy FMEA Simulation Tool.

 ## License